byarbrough/obsidian-para/README.md

 Here are the key features that make Obsidian the best choice for PARA:

 1. **Tags and links are first-class.** The human brain is non-linear: we jump from idea to idea, all the time.
 Your second brain should work the same.
 Graph view allows you to explore links.
+2. **Easily searchable.** You can instantly search all of your files to find phrases or keywords.
-2. **Never worry about being locked-in.** Files are plain Markdown and stored locally.
+3. **Never worry about being locked-in.** Files are plain Markdown and stored locally.
 So if you ever decide to use a different editor, you don't need to hope that you'll be able to export them from a proprietary format.
-3. **Beauty and simplicity**.
+4. **Beauty and simplicity**.
 The editor is simple, yet powerful, giving you more space for your thoughts and less for distractions.
 Plus, with extensible plugins, you can customize it to fit you.
-4. **Sync across all your devices.** Seamless synchronization across your computers and mobile devices.
+5. **Sync across all your devices.** Seamless synchronization across your computers and mobile devices.
 The files are encrypted, so only you can read them.

 ## How to use this repository